sentinel-official/docs/docs/node-setup/other/node-spawner/node-setup.md

 # Node Setup

-Here, you can complete the following steps to set up your dvpn node:
+Here, you can complete the following steps to set up your dVPN node:

 - Install dVPN Node Requirements: Begin by installing the necessary requirements for dVPN Node.
 - Download the Docker Image: Next, download the Docker image required for dVPN Node.
-- Customize dVPN Node Configuration: Tailor the DVPN node software to your specific preferences by configuring it to suit your needs.
+- Customize dVPN Node Configuration: Tailor the dVPN node software to your specific preferences by configuring it to suit your needs.
-- Launch Your dVPN Node: Finally, start your DVPN node and enjoy secure and private networking.
+- Launch Your dVPN Node: Finally, start your dVPN node and enjoy secure and private networking.

 Non-clickable buttons indicate that you have met the required criteria.